strongbox/strongbox-docs/Repositories.md

 Proxy repositories serve artifacts which are resolved from remote repositories and cached for local resolution.

+These repositories are a cache for proxied external repositories and the cache may have an expiration.
+It's therefore important to keep in mind that these caches can be wiped at any time.

+When a proxy repository is initially created, it's empty.
+Due to this, before an initial cache is built, these repositories can be a bit slow at the beginning.
+Over time they become a lot faster, as the artifacts which are already cached are served from the local file system, instead of being re-requested over the network.

 It is not possible to store artifacts in these repositories.

 ## Group